 - My creative contributions and ideas are encouraged at work

-- I know how to manage any stress
+- I know how to manage any stress that comes my way

 - I’m enthused about my career path